AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 OpenGL is limited only to rendering, providing no features such as input, audio or even the ability to utilise a window to render to.
 For this reason, additional libraries will be needed in this lab.
 The download process for them is detailed in the [Setup](#Setup) section.

 A good resource for learning OpenGL is [LearnOpenGL](https://learnopengl.com/Introduction).
-The LearnOpenGL material will bare similarity to the material in these labs, however different libraries are used, so proceed with caution.
+The LearnOpenGL material will bare similarity to the material in these labs, however not all libraries used are the same, so proceed with caution.

 ## Setup
 ### Project